What It Means If Your Period Lasts For More Than A Week

 If this is new for you, though, you should talk to your doctor.
 There could be an underlying issue.
-The reason your period lasts more than a week depends on whether it has always been that long or has suddenly gotten longer, says Tazuke.
+The reason your period lasts more than a week depends on whether it has always been that long or has suddenly gotten longer, Dr. Tazuke says.
 Here's what it could be in each situation.

 If It's New:

-If it only happens once, a long period could be a result of an early miscarriage or a tubal pregnancy, which occurs outside the uterus, says Tazuke.
+If it only happens once, a long period could be a result of an early miscarriage, Dr. Tazuke says.
+You may also notice vaginal bleeding or spotting, abdominal pain or cramping, and/or fluid or tissue exiting your vagina if you're having a miscarriage.
+It could also be a tubal pregnancy, also known as an ectopic pregnancy, which occurs outside the uterus, Dr. Tazuke adds.
+Ectopic pregnancies can also lead to pelvic pain and typical pregnancy symptoms.
 See a doctor to rule out these possibilities.

 2. A Missed Period

-If you miss a period, your next one may be longer than usual because your uterine lining has spent a long time building up, says Tazuke.
+If you miss a period, your next one may be longer than usual because your uterine lining has spent a long time building up, Dr. Tazuke says.
 The causes of a missed period include stress, sleep disturbances, and changes in weight.

 If It's Always Been That Way: